 Negative Effects of MDMA

 MDMA is a potent substance.
 Negative effects can occur during the MDMA experience and in the days and weeks following.
-Spacing MDMA-assisted therapy sessions by at least 3 weeks apart is the procedure in clinical trials to reduce side effects and give ample time for integration.
+Spacing MDMA-assisted therapy sessions at least 3 weeks apart is the procedure in clinical trials to reduce side effects and give ample time for integration.

 When used in a controlled, clinical setting with medical screenings and specific exclusion criteria, MDMA has a good safety record.
 Since pure MDMA is used along with proper dosing, MDMA doesn’t pose as many risks compared to a recreational setting where the drug is often adulterated and environmental factors such as temperature aren’t regulated.
-Regardless of the setting, there are physiological commonalities however.
+Regardless of the setting, there are physiological commonalities, however.

-One study acknowledges the same, and goes further stating possible acute effects.
+One study acknowledges the same and goes further stating possible acute effects.
 This MDMA-assisted psychotherapy study for anxiety in patients with a life-threatening illness reported the following MDMA side effects:

-After MDMA administration, MDMA group vital signs increased to expected levels, with only body temperature rising higher than the placebo group.
+After MDMA administration, the MDMA group’s vital signs increased to expected levels, with only body temperature rising higher than the placebo group.
 The MDMA group also reported more adverse reactions during the experimental sessions, including jaw clenching/tight jaw, thirst, dry mouth, and perspiration.
 Reactions were short in duration and mostly subsided by the end of an experimental session, or during the week following.
 Psychiatric adverse events were infrequent, and MDMA was not associated with serious suicidal ideation or behavior.
 Overall, the safety profile for MDMA in this controlled clinical setting indicated that MDMA-assisted psychotherapy was a safe treatment in this relatively small sample where the benefits outweighed the cost of mild and short-term reactions.

 The study authors discuss the effects of MDMA in the days and week following a session.
-The common effects 7 days following an MDMA session include insomnia, low mood, fatigue and needing more sleep, while symptoms decreased with each day.
+The common effects 7 days following an MDMA session include insomnia, low mood, fatigue, and needing more sleep, while symptoms decreased with each day.

 Mithoefer concurs with this finding saying, “People usually feel physically tired afterward, as it takes a bit of a toll on the body.
 Most people need a day or so to recuperate and get their energy back.
 It’s not the kind of thing you’d want to take all the time.”

-Contraindicated Conditions for MDMA-Assisted Therapy
+Conditions with Greater Risks in MDMA-Assisted Therapy

 Individuals with prior occurrence of hyponatremia or hyperthermia may be more likely to experience negative effects with MDMA.